Night Sky Photography

 The Milky Way is best photographed during the darkest period of night between the end of astronomical dusk and the beginning of astronomical dawn, particularly during a new moon in an area with no light pollution and during the seasons where the photogenic galactic core is still visible above the horizon.
 More on that subject later.
 The brightest stars and a few planets are prominent during the darkest period of blue hour and nautical twilight.
 This is my favorite time to either start a star trails timelapse, or end one, with some rich dark blue colors in the sky.

 To translate these twilight terms into specific times for our geological location we have to use apps and almanacs.
-One of my favorite apps for this on an iPhone is PhotoPills.
-It is a powerful all-in-one program that I’ve found no equal for on Windows, Mac, Linux, or Android.
-But there are several other programs you can jump between to get some of the same information.
+One of my favorite apps for this on both iOS and Android is PhotoPills.
+It is a powerful all-in-one program that I’ve found no equal for, but there are several other programs you can jump between to get some of the same information.

 Weather Underground is good for looking up current weather and sky conditions, moon phase, and start/end of each twilight phase for your location, particularly in the astronomy section.

 Stellarium is free for Windows, Mac, and Linux and a great tool for looking at constellations, planets, sun, moon, and Milky Way positions for a specific location and date.

 Dark Sky Finder is a good map for looking at light pollution in the United States.

 Here are a few prominent features of the night sky, to help you orient yourself during any season and find the Milky Way.
 The galactic center is not always visible during every hour of the night or every season of the year, as we shall soon see.
 These constellations will help you identify the direction and location of the Milky Way in the northern hemisphere, even if you don't have a compass, GPS, or smart phone with you.